-SO 3.1: Common cross-border trade facilitation established.

-Fully implement ASYCUDA across all stakeholders/ agencies to fully realise the benefits of single digital Customs system.
+Description Justification SO 3.1: Common cross-border trade facilitation established.
+Measure 3.1.1 Fully implement ASYCUDA across all stakeholders/ agencies to fully realise the benefits of single digital Customs system.
 ASYCUDA platform has majority of features to enable a digital and paperless trade facilitation both locally, regionally, and globally.
-Ensuring all the stakeholders/agencies have equal access to ASYCUDA will therefore be important.

-Support regional adoption of ASYCUDA as a step to increase alignment of formalities and procedures with neighboring countries

-The majority of the Pacific Islands utilize ASYCUDA and soon this Customs system will be extended to all Pacific Islands.
+Ensuring all the stakeholders/ agencies have equal access to ASYCUDA will therefore be important.
+Measure 3.1.2 Support regional adoption of ASYCUDA as a step to increase alignment of formalities and procedures with neighboring countries The majority of the Pacific Islands utilize ASYCUDA and soon this Customs system will be extended to all Pacific Islands.
 Working cross-border to align and integrate this single platform, it will enable easy and equal access to information and trade documents, and other options of cost-effective cooperation.

-Harmonise Trade Laws between trading partners for cross-border trade through PIFS Regional Trade Facilitation Strategy to be finalised at 2022 Forum Trade Officials and Ministers Meetings.
+Measure 3.1.3 Harmonise Trade Laws between trading partners for cross-border trade through PIFS Regional Trade Facilitation Strategy to be finalised at 2022 Forum Trade Officials and Ministers Meetings.
 All stakeholders trading cross-border need to understand and be confident that their trade transactions will be safe and not have legal issues in different jurisdictions.
 Harmonization of Trade Laws will help achieving this objective.

-SO 3.2: Structure to enable first-mile to last-mile delivery across trading partners established.

-Complete the first phase of the Samoa street addressing System Project before end of 2022.
+SO 3.2: Structure to enable first-mile to last-mile deliver y across trading partners established.
+SO 3.2: Structure to enable first-mile to last-mile deliver Measure 3.2.1 Complete the first phase of the Samoa street addressing System Project before end of 2022. y across trading partners established.
 For Suppliers to access services for easy 1st mile shipment, there needs to be accurate addressing system for logistics companies and postal services to find businesses that require pickup services.
 The addressing system will also enable last-mile delivery for local and international packages by logistics companies and postal services.

-Integrate Samoa street addressing System with the Universal Postal Union by the third quarter of 2023.

-For international e-commerce and logistic platforms to be able to recognize Samoa's street addressing system, the latter needs to be integrated with the Universal Postal Union (UPU) database for Postal Addressing System.

-Allow third party e-commerce platforms to access to Samoa street addressing system.

-The Street Addressing project doesn't not state open access and multiple government initiatives are not open to public for access unless it is specifically stated in the objective of the project.
-Promoting integration with other addressing systems is the way forward: Samoa street addressing platform needs to be opened to the private sector to facilitate the provision of business services.
+Measure 3.2.1 Complete the first phase of the Samoa street For Suppliers to access services for easy 1st mile shipment, there needs to be accurate addressing system for logistics companies and postal services to find businesses that require pickup services.
+The addressing system will also enable last-mile delivery for local and international packages by logistics

 SO 3.3: Regionalism is leveraged to coordinate volume shipping and negotiate favourable terms with global logistic players.

-Establish taskforce at country level to organize and link with the regional taskforce.
+Measure 3.3.1 Establish taskforce at country level to organize and link with the regional taskforce.
 For the regional taskforce to have accurate information and well-organized shipment volumes, a country level taskforce needs to be established to work with all the stakeholders to ensure all understand and collaborate so that shipments are consolidated.

-Incentivize shipment volumes with freight assistance packages.
+Measure 3.3.2 Incentivize shipment volumes with freight assistance packages.
 To encourage and boost shipment volumes, it is important to have a program targeting direct assistance similar to the Pacific Trade and Invest' Freight Assistance program that offered a 50% cost sharing for eligible shipments.
 The program should cover both Australia and New Zealand, as well as other major export markets for Samoa's small businesses.

-Setup Freight Sharing App/Platform that can match small, medium and large cargo and destinations so costs can be shared using computer logic to maximise every volume of shipping capacity incoming and outgoing as well as scheduling and forecasting.
+Measure 3.3.3 Setup Freight Sharing App/Platform that can match small, medium and large cargo and destinations so costs can be shared using computer logic to maximise every volume of shipping capacity incoming and outgoing as well as scheduling and forecasting.
 The low volume and value of shipments from Samoa makes it difficult to negotiate better terms with the global logistic suppliers.
 By grouping shipping needs from smaller players and using the power of apps and platforms, the costs of shipping out of Samoa could be reduced as volumes gets consolidated.